What’s on offer

 One-to-one support from an editor

-Each writer selected to join the year-long programme will be matched with a Ladybird or Puffin editor with expertise and experience in the genre they are writing.
+Each writer selected to join the year-long programme will be matched with a Penguin editor with expertise and experience in the genre they are writing.

-You will meet with your editor at least six times over the year.
-Depending on Covid-19 restrictions, and only if you are comfortable and able to travel, at least three of the meetings with your editor will take place in person at one of our London offices (don't worry, we'll cover travel costs from anywhere in the UK and Ireland).
-The other three meetings might be held over the phone.
+If you join the editorial programme, you will meet with your editor at least six times over the year.
+If you are willing and able to travel, at least three of the meetings with your editor will take place in person at one of our London offices (we will your cover travel costs from anywhere in the UK and Ireland).
+The other meetings will be held over the phone or video call.
 We expect that each meeting will last for about an hour.

 Together you and your editor will:

-- Giving you experience of writing to deadlines and writing with direction over an extended time period.
+Develop your experience of writing to deadlines and writing with direction over an extended period of time

 Membership to the Society of Authors

-Every writer on the year-long programme will have access to free membership of the Society of Authors, the UK trade union for writers at every stage of their career, who can offer you impartial advice and support.
+Every writer on the editorial programme will have access to a year's free membership of the Society of Authors, the UK trade union for writers at every stage of their career, who can offer you impartial advice and support.